 That’s certainly a contrast to some of his previous answers.
 One year he wanted to be a firefighter, another time he wanted to be a zookeeper.

-But now he’s into all things Minecraft, LEGO Batman, Ninjago and Star Wars.
 He loves games and he often draws scenes on paper from games he makes up in his head.
 He also writes out code, which is a foreign language to me but even if it’s wrong, is pretty dang good for a third grader.

-I had a dress shirt picked out and one of my husband’s ties, but I didn’t think it would be very practical for a school day since they would have gym on dress up day.
+I had a dress shirt picked out and one of my husband’s ties, but I didn’t think it would be very practical for school since they would have gym on dress up day.
 Plus, the shirt was pretty snug.
 (Why do they grow so fast?)

-So we found a plain white long sleeved t-shirt and elected to draw a tie and work badge on it with Sharpies.
+- We found a plain white long sleeved t-shirt and elected to draw a tie and work badge on it with Sharpies.